DirectMessagingTechnologies/docs-web/docs/apps/googext_faq.md

 ## Do you have an API I can read from as well?

 Yes!
-And you can sign up for early access here
+And you can sign up to join our waitlist for early access at [**this link here**](https://airtable.com/appzETVKT8y3nFxsx/shrEEvRQTq3tXfmgR)
 The DMT extension is largely powered by our own APIs that anybody can get direct access to for their own custom needs.

 ## How and where can I report an issue or share feedback?